2011–12 National T20 Cup

 The 2011–12 Faysal Bank T20 Cup was the eighth season of the Faysal Bank T20 Cup in Pakistan, sponsored by Faysal Bank.
-The season was to begin in the final week of September in Lahore but due to an outbreak of dengue fever, the tournament was shifted to Karachi instead.
-The winning team received ₨ 2.5 million as prize money and while the runners-up received ₨ 1 million.
+The season was to begin in the final week of September in Lahore but due to an outbreak of dengue fever, the tournament was shifted to Karachi.
+The winning team received ₨ 2.5 million as prize money, while the runners-up received ₨ 1 million.

 Venue

-21 matches were played at National Stadium, Karachi.
+All 21 matches of the tournament were played at National Stadium, Karachi.

 Squads

 List of cricketers who represented their teams.